St. Louis Beef Ribs made in the Crock Pot

 • Mixing bowls – Essential for combining dry rubs and sauces without making a mess.

-• Parchment paper – Helps with easy cleanup when preparing the ribs for the crock pot.
+• Parchment paper – Helps with easy cleanup when preparing the beef ribs for the crock pot.

-• Grill – Finishes off the ribs with a delightful char and enhances their flavor.
+• Grill – Finishes off the beef ribs with a delightful char and enhances their flavor.

 St.